R-Mack/Milestone-Project-1---Personal-Portfolio-Website/README.md

 I tested all the code through the validators and performance testers making the suggested changes until the project was run successfully.

 The code was test on various screen sizes to ensure usability on many different devices.

+All features were tested manually to ensure user functionality.

-This project was sucessfully ran through these two validators:
+All pages of this project were sucessfully ran through these two validators:

 * [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/validator)